-COURSE GRADE APPEAL PROCESS (published in the Catalog and Faculty Handbook, revised July 2019)
+COURSE GRADE APPEAL PROCESS (published in the Catalog and Faculty Handbook)

 A student who believes that he or she has received an unjust course grade may appeal the grade.
 The burden of proof of injustice rests with the student.
 A student pursuing an appeal must follow these steps: